GRILLED LOBSTER TAILS with WASABI LIME BUTTER

 10. Take the tails off the heat as soon as the flesh is firm and white with no translucency.

-11. Put 1 portion of the reserved wasabi butter on each serving plate and top the butter with a grilled tail.
+11. Put 1 portion of the reserved wasabi butter on each DINNER PLATE and top the butter with a grilled tail.
 Add one piece of grilled lime to each plate and sprinkle microgreens over the plate to finish.